Welcome on Biosphere, IFB Cloud for Life Sciences

 • Single sign-on, with your academic credentials (Sign in).

-• Pre-defined bioinformatics environments, available with an one-click deployment from the RAINBio catalogue
+• Pre-defined bioinformatics environments, ready to deploy in one-click from the RAINBio catalogue

 • Infrastructure as Code: most configurations rely on public git repositories available in Biosphere Commons.

-• High-availability thanks to the different sites usable equally.
+• High-availability provided by the 8 sites available and usable equally.

 • Modular cloud environments: